Now here’s a salad for the fall!

 - 1/4 cup orange juice ( can sub with 3 Tbsp Triple Sec)

 - 1 teaspoon extra virgin olive oil for the salad, plus 1/2 teaspoon more for roasting the beets

 - 2 cups arugula and/or butter lettuce leaves

 - 1/4 cup crumbled feta cheese

-3 Stir pomegranate seeds into the beet mixture and salt to taste.
-Serve on top of salad greens on individual plates.
-Sprinkle with feta cheese.
+3 Assemble the salad: Stir pomegranate seeds and olive oil into the beet mixture and add more salt and pepper to taste.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
-If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to the source recipe here on Simply Recipes.
+If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Golden Beet and Pomegranate Salad on Simply Recipes.
 Thank you!Print

 This post may contain links to Amazon or other partners; your purchases via these links can benefit Simply Recipes.
 Read more about our affiliate linking policy.